MorganKryze/ConsoleAppVisuals/docs/introduction/data_viz.md

 ## The `Matrix` element

 The `Matrix` element is used to display data in a matrix format.
+[Learn more](https://morgankryze.github.io/ConsoleAppVisuals/references/ConsoleAppVisuals.Elements.Matrix-1.html)

 ```csharp
 List<int?> firstRow = new List<int?>() { 1, null, 2, 7, 9, 3 };